rabihkahaleh/moodle-mod-aiconcept-socratic-feedback/README.md

 This plugin was used in a feasibility study investigating AI-augmented feedback for first-year programming courses.
 (If you use this work in research, please cite the related publication.)

-install

-See /docs/installation.md or the Installation Guide in Appendix C/D of the manuscript.